7 New Miles of Ridge Trail from Garin Regional Park to Niles Canyon Road!

 The East Bay Regional Park District worked for almost 20 years to assemble the land rights for this planned Ridge Trail section from Garin Regional Park to Niles Canyon Road with the first transaction occurring in 1996.
 Three additional real estate transactions needed to complete the trail corridor and were finalized in 2000, 2002 and 2014.

 Now East Bay Regional Park District is finalizing environmental permits for an at-grade railroad crossing on the Niles Canyon Railway and several stream crossings.
-Construction for the upland portion of the trail will begin in the upcoming months and the trail is planned to open in 2021.
+Construction for the upland portion of the trail will begin in the upcoming months and that section of the trail is planned to open in 2021.

 The project cost is estimated at $900,000.
 The Ridge Trail is providing a $200,000 partner grant courtesy of the Coastal Conservancy.